microsoft/fhir-proxy/scripts/Readme.md

 ## Step 2.  createProxyServiceClient.bash
+This script is used to generate application service clients that can be used to authenticate to the fhir-proxy using the unattended client_credentials OAuth2.0 token aquisition flow.
+This access token is used in requests to the fhir-proxy for secure access.

 Please review the Setup steps above and make sure that you are in the Azure Cloud Shell (Bash Environment) from Step 1.

 Ensure that you are in the proper directory